Antony II of Constantinople: Life

 A monk by age 12, Antony Kauleas became a priest and the abbot of an unnamed monastery.
-He came to the attention of Stylianos Zaoutzes, the all-powerful minister of Emperor Leo VI.
-Antony had supported Leo against the former Patriarch Photios I of Constantinople, and had contributed to the pacification of the Church by effecting a compromise between the supporters of Photios and Ignatios.
+He came to the attention of Stylianos Zaoutzes, the all-powerful minister of Emperor Leo VI the Wise.
+Antony had supported Leo VI against the former Patriarch Photius I and had contributed to the pacification of the Church by effecting a compromise between the supporters of Photius I and Patriarch Ignatius.
 The emperor appointed Antony patriarch after the death of his own brother, Patriarch Stephen I of Constantinople in 893.

 Patriarch Antony II was a pious man who generously endowed monastic foundations and founded or re-founded the Kaulea monastery with the support of the emperor, who preached at the church's dedication.
 Buried in the church of his monastery, Antony was held responsible for various miracles.
-He was canonized as a saint by both the Orthodox and Catholic Churches and he is commemorated on February 12.
+He was canonized as a saint by both the Orthodox and Catholic Churches and he is commemorated on 12 February.